-The treatment of varicose veins has become a large market.
+The treatment of varicose veins has become a large market, thus the cases of inappropriate vein treatment have also increased.
 There are plenty of billboards and other ads that are marketing for the treatment of varicose veins.
 Not all vein clinics are created equal and several are scam operations, without the patient’s best interest in mind.
 This is a terrifying reality in today’s world, which can take advantage of individuals, like yourself.
 The best way to avoid a scams is to be aware, educated, and to ask questions.

 Any doctor can potentially treat veins, but not all doctors have the appropriate training necessary.